 An audition is required for performance courses in Music.
-Information can be found on the Department of Arts and Culture’s page.
+Information can be found on the Music Department website.

 - In June, students can access the Public Class Schedule in Carleton Central to search for courses in that will be available in their exchange term (Fall, Winter or full year).